 6.1 Evaluation of the Candidates

+If the ccNSO Council believes that one or more candidates do not meet the Selection Criteria as defined in the call for expression of interest, the candidate(s) is informed accordingly.

-The Councillors eligible to vote will review applications and select members based on how well the candidates meet general requirements, as listed in the Call for Expression of Interest.
+The Councillors eligible to vote the review applications and select possible member(s) based on how well the candidate(s) meet the generic requirements as stated in the Call for Expression of Interest.

-Each Councillor will compile a list of candidates, with the most preferred candidate on the top and the next most preferred candidate next, and so on through the list in order of preference.
-If a candidate does not meet the criteria in the view of a Councillor, the Councillor should refrain from listing that candidate.
+Each Councillor compiles a list of candidates in order of preference/score.
+If a candidate does not meet the criteria, the Councillor should not list that candidate at all.

-Each of the voting Councillors will send their list of preferred candidates to the ccNSO Secretariat (email address ccnsosecretariat@icann.org, or other email address agreed to by the ccNSO Council), within 7 days or sooner if required by the original request after receiving the list of candidates.
+Each of the voting Councillors sends their list of preferred candidates to the ccNSO Secretariat (email address ccnsosecretariat@icann.org, or other email address as agreed to by the ccNSO Council), within 7 days or sooner if required by the original request after receiving the list of candidates.
 Note that the Chair and Vice-Chairs of the ccNSO also receive the emails sent to the ccNSO Secretariat’s email.

-Based on each of the individual Councillor’s rankings, the Secretariat will prepare the overall ranking of all candidates by assigning the highest number to the most preferred candidate, and lowest to the least preferred, and zero (0) to a candidate that is not included in the list.
+Based on the ranking of each Councillor, the Secretariat prepares the overall ranking of all candidates by assigning the highest number to the most preferred candidate, and lowest to the least preferred, and zero (0) to a candidate that is not included in the list.
 The highest number will be the same as the number of candidates.
 For example, if 7 candidates apply, the candidate who is most preferred by a Councillor will be assigned 7, the next preferred 6, etc. The candidate(s) receiving the highest total of assigned numbers, is the most preferred overall candidate.

 The Secretariat will report the ranking to the ccNSO Council one (1) business day after the deadline for submitting preferences.